How to Cure Gum Disease Without a Dentist: Natural Treatment & Home Remedies

 How to Cure Gum Disease Without a Dentist

-Acting quickly at the first signs of a problem is essential to maintain healthy teeth.
+Acting quickly at the first signs of a problem is essential to maintaining healthy teeth.
 Swelling and tooth loss are symptoms of severe gum disease; in certain cases, more than 80% of the bone may already be damaged before teeth begin to shift.

 Green Tea

 Green tea is rich in antioxidants that can potentially decrease inflammation.
 It may help combat the immune system’s inflammatory response to oral bacteria, ultimately reducing damage to gums and the jawbone.
-The polyphenols found in green tea can also hinder the growth of bacteria, reducing gum inflammation.
+Green tea is rich in polyphenols.
+These polyphenols are precious in hindering bacterial growth.
+When the bacterial growth goes down, it reduces your gum inflammation.
+This makes it a reliable gum disease cure.</p>

-Drinking green tea is a healthy alternative to coffee and may improve overall health.
+&amp;lt;span style=”font-weight: 400;”>Drinking green tea is a healthy alternative to coffee and may improve overall health.
 However, those sensitive to caffeine should be cautious, as green tea contains approximately 28 mg of caffeine per cup compared to coffee’s 96 mg.
 Adding a couple of servings of green tea to your diet is recommended daily.

 Hydrogen Peroxide